Washington Sports Betting Laws

 What is the best way to fund your sports betting account?

-If you don’t have a VISA or American Express card or you aren’t a user of a website that will take whatever card you have, there are still some foolproof methods of funding your sports betting account.
-The most reliable options are generally going to be person-to-person (P2P) transfers from your bank account directly to an operator the good old fashioned check-in-the-mail method, but those can take some time to go through.
+If you don’t have a credit or debit card or you aren’t a user of a website that will take whatever card you do have, there are still some foolproof methods of funding your sports betting account.
+The most reliable options are generally going to be person-to-person (P2P) transfers like Western Union, a good old-fashioned check-in-the-mail, or a tried-and-true bank wire transfer.
+But all of these can take some time to go through, often clearing in 5 days or more.

-When time is of the essence like it is in the world of sports betting, having to wait a little longer to place your wagers might not be the best choice or you.
-That’s why, Bitcoin might just be the best of all worlds.
-The so-called “cryptocurrency” isn’t tied to any real-world legal tender, it exists completely outside the jurisdiction of any financial institutions and, best of all, transfers are as instantaneous as they are completely reliable.
+When time is of the essence like it is in the world of sports betting, having to wait a little longer to place your wagers might not be the best choice for you.
+That’s why Bitcoin might just be the best of all worlds.
+The cryptocurrency isn’t tied to any real-world legal tender, and it exists completely outside the jurisdiction of any financial institutions.
+Best of all, transfers are as instantaneous as they are completely reliable.
 Check with your betting website for the particular rules and procedures you’ll need to follow before making any final decision as to what method you’ll use to fund your account.

 Do Online Sports Betting Sites Have Odds On Football?

-The Evergreen State has its fair share of successful collegiate sports programs as well, with the Gonzaga Bulldogs men’s basketball team being consistently ranked as one of the top teams in the Pac-12 and almost a guaranteed March Madness participant.
-The Washington State Huskies won the Pac-12 football title in 2016, while the school’s women’s basketball program has made it deep into March Madness the past several years.
+Yes, but not just football!
+Washington’s pro sports teams have huge bettor bases and millions of fans state- and nationwide.
+The Evergreen State also has its fair share of successful collegiate sports programs as well, with the Gonzaga Bulldogs men’s basketball team being consistently ranked as one of the top teams in the Pac-12 and almost a guaranteed March Madness lock.
+The Washington State Huskies won the Pac-12 title recently, while the school’s women’s basketball program has made it deep into March Madness the past several years.
+You can bet on all these teams and more at the best online sports betting sites.

 What is live betting?